Bernstern/flipped_seven/README.md

 # Flip 7 Tournament Harness

-Strongly-typed, event-sourced Python implementation of Flip 7 for bot development and testing.
+A lovingly over-engineered, strongly-typed, event-sourced Python harness for Flip 7 bot development and testing.

-## Overview
+## What is Flip 7?

-Flip 7: Draw numbered cards (0-12), modifiers (X2, +2/+4/+6/+8/+10), and action cards (Freeze, Flip Three, Second Chance).
-Goal: reach exactly 7 unique number cards for bonus points without busting (drawing duplicates).
+Draw numbered cards (0-12), modifiers (X2, +2/+4/+6/+8/+10), and action cards (Freeze, Flip Three, Second Chance).
+The goal is to reach exactly 7 unique number cards for bonus points without busting (drawing duplicates).
 First to 200 points wins.

 ## Hosted Competition

 We run a hosted tournament service for submitted bots.
 Leaderboard results are updated nightly.

-A UI for leaderboard viewing is coming soon.
-Until then, use the API/CLI instructions in `hosted/README.md` and competitor instructions in `COMPETITOR_README.md`.
+- Competitor instructions: `COMPETITOR_README.md`
+- Hosted API/CLI: `hosted/README.md`

-**Fair Play:** We reserve the right to disqualify entries that violate the spirit of the game (e.g., exploiting system/infra limits or attempting to break isolation).
+- Fair play: we may disqualify entries that violate the spirit of the game (e.g., exploiting system/infra limits or attempting to break isolation).

-## Allowed Dependencies (Hosted Bots)
+### Allowed Dependencies (Hosted Bots)

-The hosted environment includes standard packages.
-Bots must only depend on Python stdlib plus:
+Hosted bots may only depend on Python stdlib plus:

 - `numpy`
 - `pandas`